 Next, pull your application from your repository to your other machines.
 You can do all of this with the docker run command.
 It will automatically find, pull, and run your new application.

-That’s it!
-Those are the steps to use Docker to easily deploy an application to multiple machines.
+That‘s it!
+Those are the steps to use Docker to easily deploy applications to multiple machines.

 Some examples are: